 My major current research project relates to the Muʿtazila school, in particular its approach and methodology with respect to Qurʾanic exegesis.
 I am finalizing The Muʿtazila and Qurʾanic Hermeneutics: A Study of al-Hakim al-Jishumi’s (d.
-494/1101) Exegesis al-Tahdhib fi Tafsir al-Qurʾan, for which I was awarded a fellowship from the National Endowment for the Humanities (2007-2008).
+494/1101) Exegesis al-Tahdhib fi Tafsir al-Qurʾan.
 Al-Jishumi's Tahdhib has not been properly studied yet, and his work is only available in manuscripts scattered in libraries and private collections around the world.
 It is the earliest substantial and complete commentary on the Qurʾan we possess that was written by a member of the Muʿtazila movement, and, given the emphasis early Muslim scholars placed on the “proper” interpretation of the Qurʾan, it includes a wide array of hermeneutics and exegetical glosses otherwise lost to us.

 The other major research project conducted in cooperation with James E. Lindsay (Colorado State University) examines the radicalization of the ideology of jihad in mainstream Sunni thought during the Crusader period.
 The main focus of the phase one of this project is the career and views of the famous medieval Damascene scholar Ibn ʿAsakir (d.
 571/1176) and his contribution to the jihad campaign of his political patron sultan Nur al-Din, as well as the impact of this radicalized jihad on later scholars and the course of Middle Eastern history.
 Several publications came out of this project so far.
 Most importantly is the book The Intensification and Reorientation of Sunni Jihad Ideology in the Crusader Period: Ibn ʿAsakir (d.
 1105–1176) of Damascus and His Age; with an edition and translation of Ibn ʿAsakir’s The Forty Hadiths for Inciting Jihad (Brill, 2013).
 The book examines Ibn ʿAsakir's Forty Hadiths for Inciting Jihad, which was commissioned by sultan Nur al-Din for public propaganda, and how the scholar (re)difines the concept of Jihad as a religious obligation that emphasizes strict religious adhenrence to Sunnism as a necessary prerequisite for undertaking the military jihad against Islam's internal and external enemies.
 In this respect, the monograph underscores the social and political contexts of Ibn ʿAsakir and his work as an example of the way certain intellectual and religious positions are generated by particular political environments and moods, and then draw on the authoritative religious sources, especially the Hadith or teachings of Muhammad, to endorse such religiously and politically motivated views, thus legitimizing them as normative within Sunni discourse; hence the project's relevance to understanding modern jihadist thought as a normative Sunni discourse.